 To me, grit is the character of a person who has courage and strength to complete the task given to him or her.
 A person who has grit has passion and perseverance and works hard to complete the goals set before him or her.
 God gives out grit by the handfuls, but far too often, we let it slip right through our fingers because of fear, self-doubt, and comparison, which can stun, mystify, and rob us of our sheer grit and determination that God gives.

 For the past few years, I have been making a Top Ten list of goals to complete in the new year.
 Mr. Holly also compiles a Top Ten list, and I frame them and keep them on our bathroom counter.
 We can see our lists daily and be reminded of our God-given goals.
-By the grace of God, we complete our list each year, except last year.
+By the grace of God, we have completed our list each year, except last year.
 That year was off the record books.
 We've added last year’s unmet goals to our new list and are more determined than before to complete.

 To get started on your Top Ten list, simply start jotting your God-given passions and dreams.
 Write them down in no particular order.
 Write out your heart’s desires.
 Add some unbelievably crazy dreams on the list and also add some fun creative ideas about which you’ve always dreamed.
 Your list should contain more than ten dreams and ideas.
 Prayerfully consult God to show you what to drop and what to move to the Top Ten list!